Free Knot Dress Pattern and tutorial (girls, size 2 to 10)

 Step 1: Printing pattern and cutting out pattern pieces.

-I recommend first printing page 2 only and checking that the one-inch square printed at one inch.
+I recommend first printing page 2 only and checking that the one-inch square is printed at one inch.
 Once you have confirmed your printer settings you can print the entire pattern.

 Don’t forget, this pattern has a paper-saving option.
 You can print just pages 1 to 3 and draw out the rectangular pattern pieces from the included cut charts.